LukeZGD/Legacy-iOS-Kit/README.md

   - The script will detect this automatically and will use the Homebrew/MacPorts versions of the tools
 - Windows users may encounter errors like `Unable to send APTicket` or `Unable to send iBEC` in the restore process.
 To fix this, [follow steps 1 to 5 here](https://github.com/m1stadev/futurerestore/tree/test#unable-to-send-ibec-error--8) then run the script again
 - **For A7 devices:**
+  - If you want to restore your A7 device on Windows, you need to first put the device in pwnDFU mode with signature checks disabled.
+Since entering pwnDFU mode is not supported on Windows, you need to use a Mac/Linux machine or another iOS device to do so.
+If your device is not in pwnDFU mode, the restore will NOT proceed!
+For entering pwnDFU mode, use ipwndfu, iPwnder32, or iPwnder Lite ([Tutorial](https://www.reddit.com/r/LegacyJailbreak/comments/pyzyc2/tutorial_short_tutorial_to_downgrade_most_a7_to/))
   - Do not use USB-C to lightning cables as this can prevent a successful restore
   - ipwndfu is unfortunately very unreliable on Linux, you may have to try multiple times (Linux users may also try in a live USB)
   - If the script cannot find your device in pwnREC mode or gets stuck, you may have to start over by [force restarting](https://support.apple.com/guide/iphone/iph8903c3ee6/ios) and re-entering recovery/DFU mode